 Snugs and snails do not like to crawl over DE because the silica skeletons are very sharp—like tiny pieces of broken glass.
 (Slugs and snails don’t like eggshells either!)
 If their soft bodies do get cut, they eventually dehydrate and die.
-This process works on other soft bodied insects, too, including caterpillars and aphids, and on those with hard shells too such as beetles, fleas, cockroaches, and even bed bugs.
-Since it is non-selective, it can harm good bugs as well as the bad guys.
+This process works on other soft bodied insects, too, including caterpillars and aphids, as well as on those with hard shells, such as beetles, fleas, cockroaches, and even bed bugs.
+The tiny particles of DE get into the insects’ joints, causing irritation and dehydration.

 How to Use DE

-Deep deposits of diatomaceous earth are mined in the western United States in places where lakes once covered the area millions of years ago.
-When shopping for it, look for “food grade.”
+- When shopping for DE, look for the “food grade” quality.
 The DE used in pool filters is not effective against garden pests.

 Is DE Safe to Use?